dangeles/dangeles.github.io/_pages/about.md

 Throughout my career, I've held pivotal roles at:

 - **eGenesis**: Established the computational biology core and performed critical computational studies that enabled the first compassionate use transplantation of a pig kidney into a human patient by stabilizing gene expression levels of immunosuppressive payload genes through the design of pan-tissue, low burstiness promoters.
-- **Altos Labs**: As one of the first hires at this prestigious unicorn startup, I was a key driver and developer of multiple AI/ML initiatives.
+- **Altos Labs**: As one of the first hires at this prestigious unicorn startup, I was a key driver and developer of multiple successful AI/ML initiatives.
 I led both wet-lab and computational investigations into partial reprogramming translational programs.
 Additionally, I organized the company's inaugural symposium, developing a matchmaking algorithm to optimize workshop assignments for over 500 participants.

-Currently, I'm working at a small startup and run my own consulting LLC, offering services in AI/ML and computational biology.
+I currently lead an small but mighty interdisciplinary research team at a stealth biotech startup.
+I also run my own consulting LLC, offering services in AI/ML and computational biology.

 ### My Expertise